ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 needs to be recalibrated to not go off during sex

 Love
-Receiving too many complaints about "false negatives" Kinda gay
+Receiving too many complaints about "false negatives," particularly when ring is presented during proposals Kinda gay

 Cheese